ESoapW/Uboard/README.md

 ## Set up and run on your local machine

-0. Make sure you have installed node and npm
+0. Make sure you have installed docker, java, node and npm

    ```
+   java -version
    node --version
    npm --version
    ```